Kalpi-ds/BAMtobigWig/README.md

 # BAMtobigWig

 First validate BAM File Format with samtools
-Run a quick check using samtools quickcheck:
+1. Run a quick check using samtools quickcheck:

 `samtools quickcheck your_file.bam`

 If it returns no output, the file is likely fine.
 If there’s an issue, use samtools view to investigate:

-bash
-Copy
-Edit
-samtools view your_file.bam | head
+`samtools view your_file.bam | head`

-3. Check BAM Header
+2. Check BAM Header
 Ensure the BAM file structure is intact:

-bash
-Copy
-Edit
-samtools view -H your_file.bam
+`samtools view -H your_file.bam`

 If the output looks normal (starting with @HD, @SQ, etc.), the header is intact.